Automatic summarization: Domain-specific versus domain-independent summarization

 Domain-independent summarization techniques apply sets of general features to identify information-rich text segments.
 Recent research focuses on domain-specific summarization using knowledge specific to the text's domain, such as medical knowledge and ontologies for summarizing medical texts.

 Qualitative

-The main drawback of the evaluation systems so far is that we need a reference summary (for some methods, more than one), to compare automatic summaries with models.
-This is a hard and expensive task.
-Much effort has to be made to create corpora of texts and their corresponding summaries.
-Furthermore, some methods require manual annotation of the summaries (e.g. SCU in the Pyramid Method).
-Moreover, they all perform a quantitative evaluation with regard to different similarity metrics.
+A drawback of the evaluation systems is that they require a reference summary (for some methods, more than one) to compare automatic summaries with models.
+This can be a difficult and expensive task, as effort is needed to create corpora of texts and their corresponding summaries.
+Some methods also require manual annotation of the summaries (e.g. SCU in the Pyramid Method).
+They perform a quantitative evaluation with regard to different similarity metrics.

 History

 The first publication in the area dates back to 1957 (Hans Peter Luhn), starting with a statistical technique.
 Research increased significantly in 2015.
 Term frequency–inverse document frequency had been used by 2016.
 Pattern-based summarization was the most powerful option for multi-document summarization found by 2016.
 In the following year it was surpassed by latent semantic analysis (LSA) combined with non-negative matrix factorization (NMF).
 Although they did not replace other approaches and are often combined with them, by 2019 machine learning methods dominated the extractive summarization of single documents, which was considered to be nearing maturity.
 By 2020, the field was still very active and research is shifting towards abstractive summation and real-time summarization.